yandex-cloud/docs/en/billing/quickstart/index.md

     > [!NOTE]
     >
     > Once you create a billing account, you are automatically assigned the _Owner_ role.
 You cannot change the owner or grant another user access to your billing account.
-For more information, see [Identity and access management](../security/index.md).
+For more information, see [Access management](../security/index.md).
     >

 <a name="start"></a>